-Several students stated that an awareness and knowledge of spatial literacies made it possible for both pupils and teachers to reflect and assess how their learning environments impacted upon them.
+Several students stated that an awareness and knowledge of spatial literacies made it possible for both pupils and teachers to reflect and assess how their learning environments impacted upon learning.
+The underlying principle became more clearly understood that spatial design is part of learning design which is agile, varied and requires constant factoring into lesson planning.

 - ST: It enables children to grow awareness of the environment changes and changes in themselves when the space they are in changes.
 Once the self-awareness is set up within them, higher-level thinking can be generated. - ST: Pupils and teachers are more aware of how their environment impacts on learning, teaching and emotions.
-Better able to design a space that is inclusive and meets everyone's needs by supporting pupils to articulate needs and teachers to pick up on them. - ST: Spatial Literacies helps teachers to consider pupil perspectives in the classroom and this helps pupils to feel safe, engaged and involved in classroom learning.
-It also helps pupils to understand how space can be used in the class and what areas of the classroom can help with or hinder learning.
+Better able to design a space that is inclusive and meets everyone's needs by supporting pupils to articulate needs and teachers to pick up on them.